Washington, D.C. and Maryland Drug Crime Defense Attorneys

 Benefit of Using Washington, D.C. drug crime Attorneys at Lotze Mosley, LLP

 The Washington, D.C.Criminal defense attorneys at our law firm have years of experience handling drug crimes, and we aggressively advocate for all of our clients.
 We have tried, together, well over a hundred drug crimes, and the number of cases we have successfully disposed of is greater than that.
-We have obtained positive results for a number of our clients charged with drug crimes, and we will do everything in our power to do the same for you.
+Our Washington DC drug crimes lawyers have obtained positive results for a number of our clients charged with drug crimes, and we will do everything in our power to do the same for you.
 Call us at (202) 393-0535.